whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 From Gabi Procell:

 Thank you again for doing Drills for Skills.
 It is definitely something that I am interested in continuing with.
-As I said earlier, our class got a wake up call this past week in terms of our knowledge with enumerables and basic JS logic.
+As I said earlier, our class got a wakeup call this past week in terms of our knowledge with enumerables and basic JS logic.
 I feel bad saying it (only for front end staff) but I learned more in that 25 minutes than I did in 3 hours this morning.

 From Phyllis Hugunien: